 Eligibility

-To be eligible to apply for this program, an application must meet all the following seven eligibility requirements.
+To be eligible to apply for this program, an applicant must meet all the following seven eligibility requirements.
 Failure to meet any one of the requirement makes a candidate ineligible.

 At the time of application, the candidate must: